Larimer County Express Consent Hearing Guide

 What It Is

-• Separate from Criminal Court: Remember, the ALR hearing is completely separate from your criminal case.
-The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice versa.
+• Separate from Criminal Court: It's essential to remember that this hearing is entirely separate from your criminal case.
+The outcome of the ALR hearing does not determine the outcome of your criminal case, and vice versa.

-• Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DMV has sufficient evidence to justify suspending your driver's license.
+• Decide if License Suspension is Warranted: The sole purpose of the ALR hearing is to determine whether the DMV has sufficient evidence to suspend your license.

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Colorado ALR hearings can be invaluable.
-They can:
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in Larimer County can guide you through the process, present your case effectively, and cross-examine witnesses.

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+• Suspension Overturned: If the hearing officer finds that the DMV did not meet its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.

-• What You Can Drive For: Restricted licenses usually specify the purposes for which you are allowed to drive.
-Common restrictions include driving to and from work, school, medical appointments, and court-ordered treatment programs.
+• What You Can Drive For: Typically, a restricted license allows you to drive to and from work, school, medical appointments, and court-ordered treatment.

 Getting Your License Back